Frequently Asked Questions

 Yes, but only if the Office of Sustainability has received a completed Project Information Sheet for past projects.
 Contact Mary K. Priddy if you have any questions.

 Yes!
-There is no limit to the number of grants each school may apply for, and your school could be awarded more than one grant per school year based on available funding and the number of applicants.
+There is no limit to the number of Bright Green Future Grants each school may apply for, and your school could be awarded more than one grant per school year based on available funding and the number of applicants.
 A separate application form must be completed for each project submission.

-Applications for 2018 will be accepted from August 15 to October 1 at 11:59 p.m.
+Applications are accepted from August 15 to October 1 at 11:59 p.m.